 Investments in equity and debt securities are measured at fair value in the combined balance sheets.
-Investment income or loss (including realized and unrealized gains and losses on investments, interest and dividends) is included in excess of revenues over (under) expenses unless the income or loss is restricted by donor or law.
+Investment income or loss (including realized and unrealized gains and losses on investments, interest and dividends) is included in excess of expenses over revenues unless the income or loss is restricted by donor or law.